Skip to main content

 Although the presence of large numbers of

-coliforms and E. coli in foods is highly undesirable, it would be virtually impossible to eliminate all from fresh and frozen foods.
+E. coli in foods is highly undesirable, it would be virtually impossible to eliminate all from fresh and frozen foods.
 The basic

 questions regarding numbers are as follows: